w3f/polkadot-wiki/docs/kusama-ledger.md

 If you would like to send a transfer from your account housed on the Ledger device, the easiest method is to use [Polkadot-JS Apps][].

-- Click on the "Transfer" button on the left navigation menu.
+- Click on the "Transfer" button in "Accounts" dropdown in the top navigation menu.
 - In the top input, select "Ledger" as your sending account.
 - In the second input, select the account that you want to transfer funds to.
 - In the third input, enter the amount of KSM you want to transfer.